pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/repo/cud.rst

 Any distributor configuration value that is not specified remains unchanged.

-Each step is represented by a :ref:`call_report` in the returned :ref:`call_report_array`.
+The first step is represented by a :ref:`call_report`.
+Upon completion of step 1 the spawned_tasks field will be populated with links to any tasks required complete step 2.
-However, each :ref:`bind` is itself performed in multiple steps.
-The total number of returned call_requests depends on how many consumers are bound to the repository.
+Updating a distributor causes each binding associated with that repository to be updated as well.
+See :ref:`bind` for details.

 | :method:`put`
 | :path:`/v2/repositories/<repo_id>/distributors/<distributor_id>/`